-On September 1, 2020, the 2019-2020 San Mateo County Civil Grand Jury issued a report titled "Balancing the Scales of Justice Between Prosecution and Defense in San Mateo County."
-The Board of Supervisors is required to submit comments on the findings and recommendations pertaining to the matters over which it has some decision-making authority within 90 days.
-The Board's response to the report is due to the Honorable Danny Y. Chou no later than November 30, 2020.
+On September 1, 2020, the 2019-2020 San Mateo County Civil Grand Jury issued a report entitled "Balancing the Scales of Justice Between Prosecution and Defense in San Mateo County" ("Report").
+The Report included 17 findings and seven (7) recommendations.
+The Board of Supervisors was required to submit comments within 90 days on those findings and recommendations in the Report pertaining to the matters over which it has some decision-making authority.